NomitRwt/DiplomaProject/README.md

 Prior to starting, the following papers were recommended for the project.

 1. Papers [1] and [2] provide a benchmark data for **RGBD SLAM** and **Scene Understanding** respectively.
-2. Paper [3] proposes a robust method for reconstruction of indoor scenes, which is used in the library.
+2. Paper [3] proposes a robust method for reconstruction of indoor scenes.
 3. Paper [4] introduces the open3d library.

 ## Introduction